Spectra and elliptic flow of light hadrons in an expanding fire-cylinder model for the RHIC Beam Energy Scan: Results and Discussion

+where to get the last equality we assume Boltzmann distribution.
+Using Eq.~\eqref{dens} for protons and kaons we obtain $\mu_{p,K^{+}}-\mu_{\bar{p},K^{-}}\simeq2\frac{T_{\rm kin}}{T_{\rm ch}} (\mu^{B,S}_{\rm ch})$.
+From this relation one can check that the difference between chemical potentials between particle-antiparticle pair is lesser at kinetic freeze-out than at chemical freeze-out (see Table~\eqref{tab:mu_values}).

 The beam-energy dependence of the rapidity distributions shows that the overall particle yield increases with increasing $\sqrt{s_{\rm NN}}$, as expected from the larger initial entropy production at higher collision energies~\cite{Cleymans:1999st,Andronic:2017pug}.
 We present the rapidity distribution of the $p$ ($\bar{p}$) and $K^{+}$ ($K^{-}$) in Fig.~\ref{fig:rapidity dependance}.
 The distribution appears Gaussian-like, similar to the pion rapidity distribution presented previously.
-In contrast to the high energy HICs where rapidity distributions show a plateau near mid-rapidity~\cite{Ouerdane:2002gm}, low energy HICs show a Gaussian distribution~\cite{NA49:2002pzu,HADES:2020ver}.
-These Gaussian profiles have been observed in low energy HICs at CERN and GSI~\cite{NA49:2002pzu,HADES:2020ver}.
+In contrast to the longitudinal boost invariance scenario where rapidity distributions have a plateau near mid-rapidity~\cite{Bjorken:1982qr,Heinz:2004qz}, low energy HICs show a Gaussian distribution~\cite{NA49:2002pzu,HADES:2020ver}.
+The Gaussian rapidity distributions have been obtained theoretically from non-boost invariant blast wave models in Refs.~\cite{Rode:2018hlj,Rode:2020vhu}.
+These Gaussian profiles have been observed in low energy HICs at CERN and GSI~\cite{NA49:2002pzu,HADES:2020ver} which even exists till $\sqrt{s_{\rm NN}}=200$ GeV~\cite{Ouerdane:2002gm,PhysRevLett.93.102301,PhysRevLett.94.162301}.
 We do not attempt a direct quantitative comparison with those results due to differences in the colliding system, collision energy, and centrality selection.
 However, we have shown the data of STAR collaboration~\cite{STAR:2017sal} measured at mid-rapidity in Fig.~\ref{fig:rapidity dependance}, which are well fitted by the peak value of a Gaussian-like rapidity distribution, obtained from the present model.

 By compiling Fig.~\ref{fig:pion spetra rapidity dependance} and \ref{fig:rapidity dependance}, we can get the beam energy dependence of mid-rapidity particle yield $dN/dy_p$ as a function of $\sqrt{s_{\rm NN}}$, for $\pi^{+}$, $\pi^{-}$, $K^{+}$, $K^{-}$, $p$, and $\bar{p}$.
 The results are shown in Fig.~\ref{fig:yield} and Table~\ref{tab:yield_comparison}, where experimental measurements are compared with the corresponding model calculations.
 The model calculations reproduce the overall energy dependence of the measured yields for all the particle species considered.
 In particular, the approximate equality of $\pi^{+}$ and $\pi^{-}$ yields indicates a negligible or minor charge chemical potential for the system.
 Quantitative differences between the model and experimental data remain within the experimental uncertainties, indicating that the essential features of particle production across the explored energy range are reasonably well described.